Q. I’ve heard that I need to have an ACA-compliant health plan, but what does that mean?

 All newly purchased individual and small group policies are required to be ACA-compliant, regardless of whether they are sold on or off-exchange.
 This has been the case since January 1, 2014.
 (Employees may still enroll in existing small-group plans that were in effect before 2014, but if a small business purchases a new plan, it must be ACA-compliant.)

 Plans that were in force prior to 2014 have varying degrees of exemptions from the ACA’s rules.
 Grandfathered plans must have already been in effect as of March 23, 2010, and while they are required to comply with some of the ACA’s regulations, they are exempt from many others.

 Grandfathered plans may remain in force indefinitely as long as they are still offered by the carrier and do not make any substantial changes to the plan.
 But they are dwindling in number due to normal turnover of insurance products.
 No individual or business has been able to purchase a new grandfathered plan since March 23, 2010, although eligible employees may still enroll in existing grandfathered plans.

 Policies with effective dates prior to 2014, but after March 23, 2010, are not grandfathered, but many are still in existence and they do not have to be fully ACA-compliant.
 Originally, these plans were all scheduled to terminate and be replaced with ACA-compliant plans at their 2014 renewal date.
 But the Obama Administration announced in March 2014 that they could be renewed for another year instead, without becoming fully compliant with the ACA’s regulations.
-Ultimately, that extension has been renewed several times, and these plans are eligible to be renewed until October 2019, and remain in force until the end of 2019, at the discretion of each state.
+Ultimately, that extension has been renewed several times, and these plans are currently eligible to be renewed until October 2021, and remain in force until the end of 2021, at the discretion of each state.